amylzting/whattodo/docs/UserGuide.md

 To delete a specific task on the to-do list, click on the delete icon as outlined below.
 Hovering over the delete icon will highlight it in red.

 **Warning**: Clicking on delete icon will remove the task immediately.
-There is not undo in the current implementation of WhatToDo?.
+There is not undo in the current implementation of WhatToDo.

 **Before click**: